wpilibsuite/frc-docs/source/docs/zero-to-robot/step-4/creating-benchtop-test-program-cpp-java.rst

 Once everything is installed, we're ready to create a robot program.
 WPILib comes with several templates for robot programs.
 Use of these templates is highly recommended for new users; however, advanced users are free to write their own robot code from scratch.
 This article walks through creating a project from one of the provided examples which has some code already written to drive a basic robot.

 .. important:: This guide includes code examples that involve vendor hardware at the convenience of the user.
 In this document, PWM refers to the motor controller included in the KOP.
-The CTRE tab references the Falcon 500 motor controller, but is applicable on the TalonSRX and VictorSPX as well.
+The CTRE tab references the Talon FX motor controller (Falcon 500 motor), but usage is similar for TalonSRX and VictorSPX.
+There is an assumption that the user has already configured the device (update firmware, assign CAN IDs, etc) according to the manufacturer documentation (`CTRE <https://docs.ctre-phoenix.com/en/stable/>`__).
 REV examples will be coming soon.

 Creating a New WPILib Project
 -----------------------------